AstroLexandre/IsochroneSymplecticIntegrator_QuickExample/README.md

 ## Key File
 - `IsochronePropagator.f90` - Implements the analytical isochrone propagator.
+- `KeplerEquation.f90` - Implements a solver for Kepler's equation.

 ## Installation
 Make sure your computer has the `gfortran` compiler installed.